-We have examined Internet Corporation for Assigned Names and Numbers' (ICANN's) accompanying assertion in Section III, titled "Assertion of Internet Corporation for Assigned Names and Numbers' Management," (assertion) that the controls within ICANN's Root Zone Key Signing Key Operator system (system) were effective throughout the period December 1, 2022, to November 30, 2023, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability and processing integrity (applicable trust services criteria) set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria.
+We have examined Internet Corporation for Assigned Names and Numbers' (ICANN's) accompanying assertion titled "Assertion of Internet Corporation for Assigned Names and Numbers' Management," (assertion) that the controls within ICANN's Root Zone Key Signing Key Operator system (system) were effective throughout the period December 1, 2023, to November 30, 2024, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability and processing integrity (applicable trust services criteria) set forth in TSP Section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria.

-ICANN uses a subservice organization identified in the assertion to provide data center housing services.
+ICANN uses a subservice organization identified in the assertion to provide data center housing services for the Key Management Facility (KMF) East and KMF West, where the KSK ceremonies are held.
 The assertion indicates that complementary subservice organization controls that are suitably designed and operating effectively are necessary, along with controls at ICANN, to achieve ICANN's service commitments and system requirements based on the applicable trust services criteria.
-The assertion presents the types of complementary subservice controls assumed in the design of ICANN's controls.
+The assertion presents the types of complementary subservice organization controls assumed in the design of ICANN's controls.
 The assertion does not disclose the actual controls at the subservice organization.
 Our examination did not include the services provided by the subservice organization, and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.